thelogicguy/thelogicguy/README.md

 Skilled in **AWS, Kubernetes, Docker, Terraform, CI/CD, and GitOps**, I focus on building **scalable, secure, and resilient cloud environments** that enable fast and reliable software delivery.

 - 💡 Interests: Cloud Engineering, Site Reliability (SRE), DevSecOps, and AI-driven automation
-- 📚 Currently learning Kubernetes, GitOps, and Terraform
+- 📚 Continous learning, Continous Integration, and Continous Delivery
-- 🚀 Goal: Landing a remote $5K+/month Cloud/DevOps role
 - 📂 Explore my repositories for projects on Cloud, DevOps, and Infrastructure as Code
 </p>